Thinking about raising some pigs, but wondering if that’s a good idea?

 Especially if you are a gardener, consider getting your pigs a bit later in the year.

-This way the pigs are able to eat all of the left overs or “it got away from me” type produce like baseball bat size zucchini!
+Your pigs can eat the left overs or “it got away from me” type produce like baseball bat size zucchini!
 Or just the normal extra that you don’t eat, like the cobs from your sweet corn or the peels of beets.

 Don’t count on vegetables being a large portion of your feeder pigs’ diet, unless you have access to an incredible amount of them!